Global existence and scattering for quadratic NLS with potential in 3D: The series representation

-Note that in \eqref{2R7} the factor $\frac{\xi_l \eta_{2,j}}{\vert \eta_2 \vert ^2}$ is absent due to the summation on $j.$ \\ Here we elected to write the localizations in $\xi$ and in $\eta_2$ several times.
+Note that in ${\mathcal{T}}_{k_1,k_2}^3$ the factor $\frac{\xi_l \eta_{2,j}}{\vert \eta_2 \vert ^2}$ is absent due to the summation on $j.$ \\ Here we elected to write the localizations in $\xi$ and in $\eta_2$ several times.
 This will be useful when obtaining estimates.
 Indeed it allows us to keep track of the localization when the $V$ term and the profile are considered separately. \\ The better terms will be bounded similarly to \eqref{2R5}.
-Their explicit expressions are written in the appendix. \\ \\ At this point, by analogy with the previous subsection, we expect to be able to estimate all the terms effectively except the analogs of \eqref{R6} and \eqref{R7} (namely \eqref{2R6} and \eqref{2R7}).
-Since they are both similar to the term we started with (namely \eqref{I1}) we use the same procedure on them: we start by splitting the $\eta_3$ frequency dyadically ($k_3$ denotes the corresponding exponent). \\ If $\vert k - k_3 \vert >1 $ then we integrate by parts in time in these terms. \\ If $\vert k-k_3 \vert \leqslant 1$ then we first integrate by parts in $\eta_2$ and then in time. \\ \\ Now if we iterate this process, at the $n-$th step of the iteration we obtain: \begin{itemize} \item Analogs of \eqref{2R6} and \eqref{2R7} that will be integrated by parts in time at the next step. \item Analogs of the remainder terms (namely \eqref{2R2}, \eqref{2R8}, \eqref{2R3}, \eqref{2R5}, \eqref{2R9} and \eqref{2R10}), but with extra $V$ factors on the left. \end{itemize}
+Their explicit expressions are written in the appendix. \\ \\ \underline{Conclusion for the second expansion:} \\ We conclude from cases 1 and 2 above that

+\\ \\ At this point, by analogy with the previous subsection, we expect to be able to estimate all the terms effectively except the analogs of $\mathcal{T}_{k_1}^2 $ (namely ${\mathcal{T}}_{k_1,k_2}^3 $).
+Since they are similar to the term we started with (namely ${\mathcal{T}}_{k_1}^1$) we use the same procedure on them: we start by splitting the $\eta_3$ frequency dyadically ($k_3$ denotes the corresponding exponent). \\ If $\vert k - k_3 \vert >1 $ then we integrate by parts in time in these terms. \\ If $\vert k-k_3 \vert \leqslant 1$ then we first integrate by parts in $\eta_2$ and then in time. \\ \\ Now if we iterate this process, at the $n-$th step of the iteration we obtain: \begin{itemize} \item Analogs of ${\mathcal{T}}_{k_1,k_2}^3$ that will be integrated by parts in time at the next step. \item Analogs of the remainder terms (namely \eqref{2R2}, \eqref{2R3}, \eqref{2R5},\eqref{2R8}, \eqref{2R9} and \eqref{2R10}), but with extra $V$ factors on the left. \end{itemize}

-More precisely at the $n-$th step of the iteration the following remainder terms appear: \\ first the $n-$th iterate of \eqref{2R2}:
+More precisely at the $n-$th step of the iteration the following remainder terms appear: \\ first the $n-$th iterate of \eqref{2R3}:

 The $n-$th iterate of \eqref{2R8}